So Morocco has just crossed your radar as a travel destination that you really, really need to visit.

 The tour you plan will look very different if you are traveling alone vs. traveling as a family vs. traveling with your grandmother.
 This is going to influence what you see and the pace of your trip.

 Expert tip: If you get a bigger group together, the cost per person will be lower.
 Try to book in rooms of 2 in order to avoid paying a single supplement.
+Rooms in Morocco are priced per person, leading to a single supplement being added in order to account for a single room.

 When do you want to go to Morocco?